|

 Calcium Carbonate Crystals

-Another essential mineral, conchiolin, is an important protein in the production of nacre.
+Mother of pearl nacre benefits from an essential mineral, conchiolin, an important protein in the production of nacre.
 Its contribution to the flexible framework is vital in supporting the pearl’s smooth surface and protecting the mollusk’s shell.

 What Is Mother Of Pearl - Conchiolin

 Its iridescent properties result from the thin layers of tiny platelets.
 This exceptional material is not only aesthetically stunning but also exceptionally durable.
-Its uses in jewelry and artistry are both functional and decorative, capturing the imagination of humans for centuries, and its significance has a long history in cultural symbols of purity and luxury.
+Its uses in jewelry and art are both functional and decorative, capturing the imagination of humans for centuries, and it has long been a cultural symbol of purity and luxury.

 Nacre Overview